rafaelh/CIPP-EU/GDPR.md

 * Processing is based on Public Interests or the Controller's Legisimate Interests
 * Processing is for research or statistical purposes.
 This may be overridden by the public interest

+## not to be Subject to Decisions based on Automated Processing
+The data subject has the right not to be subject to decisions based soley on automated processing, including profiling (including cookies, web beacons and digital fingerprints) if the processing has a large impact or produces legal effects.
+Children should never be subject to these decisions.
+Subjects must be able to object, make their case to a human, and see the nature of the algorithm.

+There are exeptions for decisions authorised by EU or member-state law, processing nessecary to enter into/perform a contract (eg evaluating credit or insurance risk), decisions based on the data subject's explicit consent.
+Decisions based on special categories of data are generally prohibited.